 As the name “Abecedario” indicates, the organizational scheme is alphabetical.
 Watteau’s paintings are listed in alphabetical order, using the titles that were created when the compositions were engraved shortly after Watteau’s death.
 Occasionally, especially when there is no engraving, the title generally in use today is used.
 In certain instances, the titles have been systematized differently.
 For example, rather than scattering the portraits under the names of the different sitters (or presumed sitters), they have been brought together under the rubric of “portrait” and then arranged alphabetically in accord with the sitter’s supposed family name.
 So too, Watteau’s several cycles of the Four Seasons are arranged under the rubric “saisons.”
 This system has also been adopted for many of the decorative works (variously listed under “paravent,” “clavecin,” and “décoration").
 The red tab “Alternative Titles” under the masthead can be used to help locate paintings known by secondary titles.

 Over the last century and a half there have been many attempts to create a catalogue raisonné of Watteau’s paintings and they have used different structures.
 Among the most notable of the early catalogues is Edmond de Goncourt’s publication of 1875, which is largely structured by types (portraits, satiric and allegorical subjects, religious and mythological subjects, military subjects, etc.) and then is arranged alphabetically within each genre.
 Ernst Zimmerman’s 1912 contribution in the famed Klassiker der Kunst series is largely an assemblage of images with little text or explanation, and is arranged in supposed chronological order but this is not evident.
 Emile Dacier, Albert Vuaflart, and Jacques Hérold’s monumental four-volume opus of 1921-29 is, strictly speaking, a catalogue raisonné of the engravings after Watteau’s works, but it is a study of such breadth and information that it far outshines all other publications.
 Its order largely follows the order of appearance of the prints in the Jean de Jullienne Oeuvre gravé.
 Louis Réau’s 1928 catalogue, arranged thematically like de Goncourt’s, pales by comparison.
 Hélène Adhémar’s catalogue, published in 1950, is largely dependent on the Dacier, Vuaflart, and Hérold study; although its information was updated, it often is skimpy and inaccurate.
 It is arranged chronologically but the assignment of dates is arbitrary.
-Giovanni Macchia and Ettore C. Montagni’s attempt of 1958, in the Rizzoli series, L’opera completa di . . . , fares no better.
+Giovanni Macchia and Ettore C. Montagni’s attempt of 1968 in the Rizzoli series, L’opera completa di . . . , fares no better.
 It is essentially a restatement of Adhémar’s catalogue.
 In subsequent years Montagni’s catalogue was published in translated form credited to Ettore C. Camesasca, and was accompanied by new essays by different scholars: John Sunderland, Marianne Roland Michel, and Pierre Rosenberg.
 I have not considered these later editions since the catalogue portion remained unchanged from the 1968 issue.
 Jean Ferré’s four-volume opus of 1972 is wholly idiosyncratic and unreliable, and its division into accepted and doubted works is arbitrary.
+In 1981 Roland Michel published a small catalogue of Watteau's paintings that has gone unnoticed by later critics.
+She used Macchia and Montagni's template, but she shifted some of the previous chronology.
 Reynaud Temperini’s 2002 catalogue includes only some of the extant works and does not discuss those no longer extant.

 Many of Watteau’s paintings were copied, sometimes within years of his death, but most often decades and even centuries later.
 Often these works have been attributed to Watteau himself or to specific so-called “satellites.”
 We have attempted to list all these copies as fully as possible.
 This material follows the main entry.
 Access to the copies is found in the main index and can also be accessed by clicking on the indication at the end of each entry.
 Partial copies of Watteau paintings are still considered copies.
 However, if the copyist was a pasticheur and added figures of his own invention or borrowed from other Watteau paintings, these paintings are considered separately under “Doubtful Attributions.”